ScottEKendall/Microsoft-Platform-SSO/README.md

     app-sso -l > /dev/null 2>&1
    ```

-3. [you can show the user this GUI script I created](https://github.com/ScottEKendall/JAMF-Pro-Scripts/blob/main/ForcePlatformSSO/) that will force the prompt to reappear so the users (hopefully) don't miss it again.
+3. [You can show the user this GUI script I created](https://github.com/ScottEKendall/JAMF-Pro-Scripts/blob/main/ForcePlatformSSO/) that will force the prompt to reappear so the users (hopefully) don't miss it again.
+This script is focus mode aware and will display an appropriate message.

 <img src="https://github.com/ScottEKendall/JAMF-Pro-Scripts/raw/main/ForcePlatformSSO/ForcePlatformSSO.png" width="500" height="400">